tetetearraio916/IELTS/speaking/Topic1.md

 ### What grades do you usually get?
 In my first and second year of college, I didn't study very well and played around, so I got bad grades, but since my third year, I've been studying hard and getting good grades.

+### Are you grade-conscious?
+In Japan, I didn't care about my grades because they didn't affect my job hunting, but now that I'm thinking about finding a job overseas, I care a lot.

+### How do you feel when you get low grades?
+I don't care much about it.
+When it's bad, it's because I'm not learning enough.

+### Do you have any study habits?
+Yes, there is.
+For the past two years, I've been studying English almost every day, plus I've been studying web development while working part-time as a web developer.

+### Do you like studying with the television on?

+I don't like it because I can't concentrate.